PierreVandel/Maya-tree-generator/README.md

 -> TO TEST THE SCRIPT:

 All default inputs give a first preview.
-The values ​​of the inputs are limited so as not to have too long a generation time.
+The values of the inputs are limited so as not to have too long a generation time.
 To test the snap, create a plane with a scale of 10, add deformations on the Y axis, check the "snap to" checkbox and enter a name of the transform of the plane in the input ex: "pPlane1"